|Delicious quinoa chocolate chip cookies. A gluten-free favorite.|

 1 teaspoon cinnamon

-2/3 cup light olive oil
+2/3 cup light olive oil or organic coconut oil

 3 tablespoons real maple syrup